juju deploy cinder

 juju add-relation cinder:identity-service keystone:identity-service juju add-relation cinder:cinder-volume-service nova-cloud-controller:cinder-volume-service juju add-relation cinder:amqp rabbitmq-server:amqp juju deploy mysql-router cinder-mysql-router juju add-relation cinder-mysql-router:db-router mysql-innodb-cluster:db-router juju add-relation cinder-mysql-router:shared-db cinder:shared-db

-Cinder can be backed by storage local to the cinder unit, where a block device
+Cinder can be backed by storage local to the cinder unit, where local block devices are used as LVM physical volumes, and volumes are offered via iSCSI.
+This functionality is provided by the cinder-lvm subordinate charm.

 When more than one unit is deployed with the hacluster application the charm will bring up an HA active/active cluster.